 Fakir recalled that Mytho then proceeded to invite them both to the ball that was to be held for the prince and princess's arrival.
 So, that night they were to arrive at the school (or Mytho and Rue's castle, as it was) for the party.

 Fakir shook his head, a little irritated.
 It seemed that today he couldn't concentrate on his writing.
 He hadn't written more than a few words since he had sat down here after the meeting.
-Resignedly, he placed his parchment and quill to the side.
+With resignation, he placed his parchment and quill to the side.
 Since he hadn't brought his fishing rod with him, he contented himself with watching Ahiru, whom was watching her tall blue acquaintance catch fish with a few swift jabs of her long pointed beak.
-Sagi, like Ahiru, had a little distinctive feather on her head, except that Sagi had a sort of rightward-pointing blue squiggle instead of Ahiru's long upward pointing yellow feather.
-Ahiru and Sagi had become fast friends from when they had first met.
+Sagi, like Ahiru, had a distinctive little feather on her head, except that Sagi had a white squiggly plume on her head instead of Ahiru's upward-pointing yellow feather.
+Ahiru and Sagi had become fast friends when they had first met.
 From what Fakir had seen, Sagi apparently had been a new resident of the lake, and had been asking around for directions.
 Ahiru, of course, had been happy to help her out, and they had been seen together at the lake ever since.

 After some time had passed, it was dusk, and the sky was filled with the orange and gold of a setting sun.
 It would soon be time for Ahiru and Fakir to attend Mytho's welcoming celebration.